Jithnuka/Jithnuka/README.md

 * **2026 – Present**
 * Developing production grade software solutions across AI, automation, backend, and full stack development.
 * Developing an internal intelligence layer for Jameendar using MCP (Model Context Protocol).
-* Building UGC pipelines for Jameendar and Vesper to automate data processing and workflow execution &  end-to-end automation using Playwright and backend services.
+* Building UGC pipelines for Jameendar and Vesper to automate data processing and workflow execution &  end to end automation using Playwright and backend services.
 * Working with Python, Node.js, SQL, React, and Playwright to build scalable automation and intelligent software systems.

 #### **Software Engineering Intern @ MAS Holdings**